"Guess what," Zack said, stepping into Sephiroth's office without knocking.

 Cloud motioned Elfé to come around him and follow Tseng's directions.
 The leader of Avalanche did, albeit with a faint scowl on her face.
-Shears grunted a moaned a few times, but otherwise kept quiet, a sheen of sweat plastering the bits of hair free of his bandana to his skin.
+Shears grunted and moaned a few times, but otherwise kept quiet, a sheen of sweat plastering the bits of hair free of his bandana to his skin.
 Cloud used the lowest Cure he had, and didn't wait to see the results before turning to Tseng.

 "Where are the others?"

 "The treasure princess disappeared with her babysitter half way through your fight.
-Nanaki as well so I can only assume he's supervising.
-I haven't seen Vincent since we landed and your other friend seems to have found a cloak.
+Nanaki as well, so I can only assume he's supervising.
+I haven't seen Vincent since we landed, and your other friend seems to have found a cloak.